-The Diversity Caucus seeks to work with the Department of Social Welfare in finding solutions to overcome barriers that make it challenging to enroll diverse groups of incoming students into the Social Welfare program and to promote diversity throughout our curriculum and program.
-The caucus organizes an annual Diversity Recruitment Fair and strives to foster an inclusive and collaborative community among students.
+The Diversity Caucus seeks to work with the Department of Social Welfare in finding solutions to overcome barriers that make it challenging to enroll diverse groups of incoming students into the Social Welfare program, and to promote the incorporation of diversity throughout the MSW curriculum and program.

 The Feminist Caucus is a non-hierarchical student run organization that seeks to empower students to cultivate and nourish their feminisms.

 Older adults are a severely underserved population with unique strengths and needs.
 The Gerontology Caucus will open a dialogue between students and professionals currently working in the field to increase interest in and raise awareness about the issues and opportunities in this growing and changing field.

 Co-Chairs: Lily Abt and Nina Shenkar

 The purpose of the International Social Welfare Caucus is to:

 For more information, please email: email@example.com